Skip to main content

 Statistics and Statistical Programming

-Instructors: Aaron Shaw
+Instructor: Aaron Shaw

 This course provides a get-your-hands-dirty graduate-level introduction to applied statistics and statistical programming focused on the empirical social sciences and social computing research.
 Course participants will acquire the conceptual, technical, and practical skills to conduct independent statistical analyses and become more sophisticated consumers of quantitative research in communication, HCI, and adjacent disciplines.
 The course will probably cover techniques such as: hypothesis testing, t-tests, chi-squared tests, ANOVA, linear regression; and logistic regression using the R programming language for all examples and assignments.
 We will also consider salient issues in quantitative empirical research such as reproducibility and the statistical crisis in science.
 We may cover other topics as time and interest allow.